Space-time symmetry and nonreciprocal parametric resonance in mechanical systems: Effect of external symmetries

 Second, we may have $q<n$, eg. $n=24$ oscillators with a phase shift of $\tau=\frac{5}{8}T$.
 Such a system exhibits both the static translational symmetry at all times as well as space-time symmetry, i.e., it is a Floquet-Bloch lattice of $n/q$ supercells each with $q$ oscillators.
 Now the basis of vectors which are invariant on a translation by one oscillator (viz. the eigenvectors of $S$) not only diagonalize $S$, they also block-diagonalize the time-dependent Hamiltonian (since they are, in particular, also invariant on a translation by $n/q$ oscillators).
-In such a basis, the matrices $H(t)$, $U(t)$, and $S$ are all block-diagonal in \eqnref{eq:hamiltonianSpaceTime} and \eqnref{eq:unitarySpaceTime} and thus the space-time symmetry procedure can be applied to each block.
-The interplay of space-time symmetry with a Brillouin zone generates additional structure, such as winding numbers and bandgaps, which lie outside the scope of the current work and will be the subject of a future paper.
+In such a basis, the matrices $H(t)$, $U(t)$, and $S$ in \eqnref{eq:hamiltonianSpaceTime} and \eqnref{eq:unitarySpaceTime} are all block-diagonal and thus the space-time symmetry procedure can be applied to each block individually.
+Thus, while our framework is still applicable, the interplay of space-time symmetry with a Brillouin zone generates additional structure, such as winding numbers and bandgaps~\cite{gao2021spaceTimeTunneling}, which lie outside the scope of the current work and will be the subject of a future paper.